 And then, after a bit of work, we get to THE View – we are on the ridge above the Brickworks, looking at the immense cavity that provided the raw material for the brick homes that are so characteristic of a certain period of Toronto building.

 And the Stone of Viggo.
 Well, it is the large boulder that sits up on the ridge .
 Too much time spent reading LOTR led to creating a mythic world for our Viggo, Prince of Iceland.

 And then it was back to the path and the occasional encounter with other dogs and dog owners and, with my sincerest apologies, Viggo’s most recent giving chase to a bicyclist.
-She appeared before I could put V on a leash – but not before he had already clicked in to his urban job as Icelandic Bicycle Dog.
-She apologized for the incident; I told her it was definitely my “bad”.
-In the hour that we were down there she was the only cyclist we saw.
+She appeared before I could put V on a leash – but not before he had already morphed into his urban job as Icelandic Bicycle Dog.
+Amazingly, she apologized for the incident; I told her it was definitely my “bad”.
+In the hour that we were down there, she was the only cyclist we saw.
 We do avoid the trail on weekends when all the joggers and cyclists are out in full force.

 And then it was time to head on back down to Riverdale.
 When we got home, Viggo was pretty mellow for a good chunk of the afternoon.
 We really have to do this more often!

 I was keen to upload the heart rate information from the Polar Beat app on my iPod Touch.
 Our almost two-hour adventure had burned up 1000 calories and had my heart getting a good workout.
 While the time spent in the two lowest heart rate zones hardly constitutes exercise, the hour I spent in zones 3 and 4 definitely qualify as my aerobic exercise of the day.